jsck45/coding-quiz/README.md

 # Code Quiz

-The aim of this challenge was to create a timed coding quiz with multiple choice style questions that would run in the browser, featuring dynamically updated HTML and CSS powered by JavaScript code.
+This web application is a timed coding quiz with multiple choice style questions, featuring dynamically updated HTML and CSS powered by JavaScript.

 ## User Story